jDeters-USACE/Antecedent-Precipitation-Tool/README.md

 An automation tool that evaluates three climatological parameters to assist in the making and documenting of various determinations required by policy for the execution of USACE&#39;s Regulatory Program.

 ## Scale
-The tool can perform its analyses at a single point, for the consideration of wetland hydrology, or it can be configured to run on a watershed scale to help support a typical year analysis.
+The tool can perform its analyses at a single point or at various watersheds scales to evaluate the impact of antecedent precipitation on local hydrologic conditions.

 ## Usage